-Online.
-Many issuers will provide you with the address of an activation website, where all you have to do is enter your card and personal information.
-You may also be able to activate your card by logging into your account from the issuer’s homepage and navigating from there.
+Online: Many issuers will provide you with the address of an activation website, where all you have to do is enter your card and personal information.
+You may also be able to activate your card by logging in to your account from the issuer’s homepage and navigating from there.

-You’ll typically need to enter your card number and a few pieces of personal information, such as your Social Security Number (SSN), date of birth and/or zip code.
-Once you complete the process your card will be ready to use.
+Over the phone: Your credit card will often come with a sticker on it or an instruction sheet that lists the phone number of an activation line.
+This line may be automated or may have actual representatives you can talk to.
+You’ll typically need to enter your card number and the 3-digit security code, along with a few pieces of personal information, such as your Social Security Number (SSN), date of birth and/or zip code.
+Once you complete the process, your card will be ready to use.

 They most likely won’t be able to activate your card for you, but they can tell you whom you need to contact in order to do so.
-But it’s generally most efficient to talk to your issuer.
-A lot of companies have 24/7 customer service lines, so you should be able to get in contact any time.
+But it’s generally most efficient to talk directly to your issuer.
+A lot of companies have 24/7 customer service lines, so you should be able to get in contact with them at any time.

 Activation is a pretty easy process, usually taking only a minute or two.
-And it’s important to do it as soon as possible.
+However, it’s important to do it as soon as possible.
 Some issuers may close your account if you don’t activate your card within a certain amount of time.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.

 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.